cgpalmer/ms3-project-2/README.md

 + I need to use an ajax to live check the email addresses when signing up as the regex will become slow and cumbersome as the users grow.
 + The code for counting the reports has recently become depreciated - in the future I would like to upgrade the code to the new version.
++ Some of my flash messages aren't clear enough to standout to the user.
+It would be better if they had a border or different css to help them stand out.